wlab2021/DSRNAFold/README.md

 ## Data

 The dataset is sourced from the RNAStralign, ArchiveII, bpRNA, Rfam14, Rfam15 and EternaBench.
 RNAStralign, ArchiveII, bpRNA and Rfam15 datasets are used for performance testing.
-EternaBench and Rfam14 datasets for chemical mapping and riboswitch validation experiments.
+EternaBench and Rfam14 RNAStralign, bpRNA datasets for chemical mapping and riboswitch validation experiments.
 RNAStralign dataset also used for RNA classification experiments.
 Download and extract it to the RNAseq2vec/datasets folder.

 ## Model